ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 3. `subscriptions-service-activated`

 - Triggered when a configured service is selected and activated for use.
-See [Selecting a service](#selecting-a-service).
+See [Service Score Factors][9].
 - Data: `serviceId` of the selected service.

 4. `subscriptions-entitlement-resolved`